Techtonica/curriculum/react-js/react-part-5-full-apps.md

 );
 ```

-You can take a look on complete code [here](https://github.com/priyaraj7/Techtonica-projects/tree/main/Todo-app).
+You can take a look at the complete code [here](https://github.com/priyaraj7/Techtonica-projects/tree/main/Todo-app).

 ### Challenges